ZPump/zPump/docs/operations/token-minting-costs.md

 6. **Recoverable**: The rent can be recovered by closing accounts, though in practice these accounts remain open for the lifetime of the token.

+7. **Bootstrap Before First Shield**: Run `npm run prepare:pool -- <originMint>` (or use the in-app prompt) once per mint to spin up the vault/pool/trees.
+After this bootstrap, every shield is a single transaction again.

 ## Comparison to Other Networks

 - **Ethereum**: Creating an ERC-20 token costs ~$50-200 in gas fees